GUIDE TO SUBSIDENCE AND SUBSIDENCE INSURANCE

 That process of disturbance or collapse may be caused by a number of reasons:

 Subsidence claims are generally linked with the clay belt that sits across the South East of England as clay shrinks and swells depending on its moisture content.
-However, clay is found elsewhere in the UK too, and 2018’s extended dry spell affected large areas of the North West, North East, South West and the Midlands, producing a for the first time in a generation.
+However, clay is found elsewhere in the UK too, and 2018’s extended dry spell affected large areas of the North West, North East, South West and the Midlands, producing a 400% increase in subsidence claims for the first time in a generation.

 Note: Don’t panic if you live in an area where the hazard is extremely high: experts would expect subsidence in only a small proportion of properties.